-Celina ISD voters are being asked to approve a tax rate increase in order to raise the district's revenue for its fiscal year 2024-25 budget.
+Celina ISD voters are being asked to approve the district's tax rate in an election.

 The voter-approved tax rate election, also known as a VATRE, would provide an estimated $1.85 million to assist maintenance and operation funds for the district, Celina ISD Superintendent Thomas Maglisceau said at a Celina City Council meeting Sept.
 10.